bioelectronics-mit/bioelectronics-website-content/content/authors/kenny-logan/_index.md

+---
 # Display name
-title: Kenny Logan
+title: Veronica Will

 # Username (this should match the folder name)
-authors: kenny-logan
+authors: veronica-will

 # Is this the primary user of the site?
 superuser: false